ozalieg/Thesis/0.1.0/content/Architecture.typ

 The diagram illustrates these layers, their responsibilities and the flow of data and control between them.
 The orchestration layer sits at the top, directing input sources toward the input layer; the input layer prepares data for the core engine, which itself is subdivided into ingestion, inference, schema construction and conversion stages; finally, generated artifacts emerge at the bottom while a cross-cutting logging component captures errors at every step.
 This visualizes how each component contributes to the end-to-end transformation from raw CSV inputs to executable Jayvee pipelines, how optional JSON schema emission is handled, and how robust error handling is woven throughout the process.

-== LLM Schema Inference
+== LLM-Based Schema Inference

-The LLM Schema Inference system is built as a multi‐layered, Slurm‐orchestrated pipeline that transforms raw tabular datasets into structured metadata by leveraging large language models.
+This section details the architecture of the LLM-Based Schema Inference subsystem, which utilizes large language models to extract structured metadata from CSV datasets.
+Designed as a distributed, multi-layered pipeline orchestrated by Slurm, the system balances high-throughput batch processing with modular flexibility.
+It integrates components for job orchestration, input validation, prompt-based model inference, and evaluation, each operating in parallel across GPU nodes.
+The architecture emphasizes scalability, fault isolation, and extensibility—making it well-suited for large-scale schema inference tasks in high-performance computing environments.

 At its highest level, a Slurm job script serves as the orchestration layer: it submits an array of tasks across GPU nodes, configures environment modules (Python, CUDA), activates a dedicated Conda environment, and ensures each Slurm array task isolates a specific model and data shard.
 Once a job is dispatched, the execution controller invokes evaluate.py, which parses command-line arguments (model directory, stride, offset, parallelism) and initializes distributed process groups when GPUs are available.

 In the input layer, evaluate.py locates and validates CSV files from a designated directory, loads ground-truth annotations from JSON, and shards the file list across ranks and strides for data parallelism.
 Each selected CSV path, paired with its model identifier and an environment mapping of CUDA device assignments, is passed to a multiprocessing pool that executes run_find_header_job tasks in parallel.